blongden73/States-of-mind/_handbook/exploring-emotions-worksheet.markdown

 title: Exploring Emotions Worksheet
 date: 2020-08-31 17:03:00 Z
 layout: handbook
+layout: handbook
 ---

 **PART 1: **
 **Describe this emotion in as many ways as you can**:

 What does it look and feel like?

 If it was a shape and colour what would it be?

 What situations might cause this emotion?

 What might this emotion tell me about what is going on for me?

 How easy is it to communicate this emotion to others?

 What might prevent me from communicating this emotion to others?

 How have people responded to you expressing this emotion in the past?